gumb0/ConcurrentHashMap/README.md

-# co_exercise2
-Test exercise from some company - thread-safe hashmap implementation.
+# Test exercise - thread-safe hashmap without using a global lock.